Please share this scam alert with your friends on social media.

 It’s important to understand that scammers often use the names of real people and real organizations in their messages, and this doesn’t mean those real people have anything to do with the scam.
 The scammers are just trying to make their frauds look legitimate by stealing the name of someone who is already known and respected.
 An example this week from the news in Great Britain: scammers are now sending messages that purport to come from the BBC television program Heir Hunters.
+The news outlet reports:

 In this particular variation of the scam, an email claims that the recipient is being sought by the makers of Heir Hunters, a programme that follows the work of people who help members of the public claim their inheritance.